faostat-mcp-server

 faostat_dataframe_queryfaostat-mcp-server: dataframe queryARead-onlyIdempotentInspect

 Run a single-statement SELECT against the canvas tables staged by faostat_query_observations and faostat_commodity_profile (table names look like faostat_xxxxxxxx).
 Use this for cross-country and cross-item aggregation, GROUP BY rankings, joins, and time-series analysis over the full result set the inline preview only sampled.
 Standard DuckDB SQL — joins, aggregates, window functions, CTEs all work.
 Read-only: writes, DDL, DROP, COPY, PRAGMA, ATTACH, and external-file table functions are rejected; system catalogs (information_schema, sqlite_master, duckdb_*) are denied — list staged tables via faostat_dataframe_describe.
-Every row carries its data-quality flag (A=Official, E=Estimated, I=Imputed, …) — keep it in projections and honor it in interpretation.
+Every row carries its data-quality flag — commonly A=Official, B=time-series break, E=Estimated, I=Imputed, M=Missing (value cannot exist), T=Unofficial, X=from an international organization, plus others FAOSTAT defines per domain — keep it in projections, treat any unrecognized flag as informational, and never assume it is official.

 | Name | Required | Description | Default |